YardenAronson/DevOps_final_project/README.md

 ## Flask App with Auto Scaling and Load Balancer
 ### Description

-This project is a Flask web application that is designed to run as a container on an EC2 instance.
+This project demonstrates the implementation of a scalable and resilient Flask web application using AWS services like EC2, S3, Auto Scaling, and a load balancer.
-The app provides access to images stored in an S3 bucket.
-Additionally, it utilizes auto scaling and a load balancer to handle varying levels of traffic efficiently.
+It provides a robust foundation for hosting applications that require high availability and scalability.

 ### Table of Contents
 - [Create Template](#create-template)